neotoma/proxy/README.md

 - `grunt deploy`: Deploys environment and certificate file dependencies, deploys the app remotely, and runs `npm install` remotely to ensure the installation of dependencies
 - `grunt deploy-dependencies`: Deploys environment and certificate file dependencies
 - `grunt deploy-app`: Deploys the app remotely and runs `npm install` remotely to ensure the installation of dependencies

-- `grunt deploy-forever`: Deploys environment and certificate file dependencies, deploys the app remotely, runs `npm install` remotely to ensure the installation of dependencies, and either starts or restarts the app remotely with [forever](https://github.com/foreverjs/forever).
-Ensure that Node with NPM and forever are installed remotely before running this script.
+If you add `forever` to any of the deployment scripts (e.g. `grunt deploy forever`), [forever](https://github.com/foreverjs/forever) will be used to start or restart the app remotely post-deployment.
+Ensure that Node with NPM and forever are installed remotely before appending this script.

-- `grunt deploy-systemd`: Runs all tests locally, deploys environment and certificate file dependencies, deploys the app remotely, runs `npm install` remotely to ensure the installation of dependencies, and either starts or restarts the app remotely with [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal).
+If you add `systemd` to any of the deployment scripts (e.g. `grunt deploy systemd`), [systemd](https://www.digitalocean.com/community/tutorials/systemd-essentials-working-with-services-units-and-the-journal) will be used to start or restart the app remotely post-deployment.
 Ensure that Node and systemd with a service for the app called `proxy` are installed remotely before running this script.

-## Example usage

-A live example of this proxy server can be found at [markmhendrickson.com](http://markmhendrickson.com).
-The web server can be accessed via either [markmhendrickson.com](http://markmhendrickson.com) or [markmhendrickson.com:4200](http://markmhendrickson.com:4200), and the API server can be accessed via either [api.markmhendrickson.com/attributes](http://api.markmhendrickson.com/attributes) or [markmhendrickson.com:4201/attributes](http://markmhendrickson.com:4201/attributes)